fidesetratio/scripts-linux/README.md

- Author: Patar Timotius
+# Scripts Linux

- Description: Just for scripting daily use for linux user and java programmer
+Daily use for linux users and also java programmer

+## Getting Started
+1. 00-template.sh

+   Template only simple scripts to build single point to create template Please move this /bin/ so you can use this anytime

+## Acknowledgments

+* Patar Timotius